Mdsadiq03/AttendanceSystem-ML/README.md

 A Trainner.yml file is created and stored in the TrainingImageLabel folder.
 - Duration: This process takes a few seconds.

+### Attendance Logging:

+- Storage: Attendance details, including Name, ID, Date, & Time, are saved in a CSV file within the Attendance folder.
+- Display: The attendance record is also displayed on the window.

 ### Tracking and Recognizing Faces:

 - Click 'Track Image':